-- Pre-roll: At the beginning of the video, the Creator will insert a brief (5-10 second) still image with the text “This video brought to you by *Brand Name* ."
+- Pre-roll: At the beginning of the video, the Creator will insert a brief (5-10 second) still image or title card with the text “This video is sponsored by *Brand Name* ."

 - Verbal: At the beginning of the video, the Creator will clearly speak the disclosure, inserting the brand name.
-For example: “This video is brought to you by *Brand Name*."
+For example: “This video is sponsored by *Brand Name*."

 Instagram Disclosure Options

 For posts, in the Creator's feed, only the first three lines of a caption will be displayed or the first 126 characters.
 The disclosure must appear before the More button in the Creator's post.
 The Creator will have the option to select one of the following disclosure types to include in the Photo description:

 For Instagram Stories, you must utilize a banner disclosing that the images are sponsored or are an #ad.
 The banner may be placed in the lower third of the image to comply with disclosure requirements, in addition to the disclosure appearing in the description of the Photo for single Instagram Photos with captions:

 - Disclosure should appear before hashtags at the end of the caption so that it is clear and conspicuous

 - Disclosure can go after hashtags in the Creator's content as long as it is easily identifiable and the disclosure appears before any “Show More,” “See More,” or similar command

 - Disclosure should appear before mentions at the end of the caption so that it is clear and conspicuous

 - Disclosure can go after mentions in the Creator's content as long as it is easily identifiable and the disclosure appears before any “Show More,” “See More,” or similar command